 There are different ways you can set up your company to create a successful virtual environment.
 What has worked well for Freeeup is structuring all freelancers as independent contractors.
 There are no offices and no one works “in-house.”

-The co-founders each have their area of responsibility and manage different aspects of the company.
-While the co-founders meet often in person to work on the strategic goals and plans of the company, they rarely meet any of the contractors face-to-face.
+The co-founders each have their area of responsibility and manage different aspects of the network.
+While the co-founders meet often in person to work on strategic goals and plans for the marketplace, they rarely meet any of the contractors face-to-face.
 Freeeup operates in a one-hundred percent virtual environment.
-The company takes advantage of online technology to communicate and conduct meetings.
+The marketplace takes advantage of online technology to communicate and conduct meetings.
 And there are several benefits to this approach including happy workers, increased productivity and low overhead costs.

 By no means is starting any business easy, and there are no short cuts.
 But when you do things right and intentionally structure your business in a way that makes sense, you will cut out a lot of heartache in the long-run.

 At Freeeup, we communicate daily through Skype, email and other various communication tools.
 The freelancers are connected and able to communicate with each other around the clock.
-Here are a few tips we use at Freeeup to communicate with our remote group of workers.
+Here are a few tips we use at Freeeup to communicate with remote workers.

 One of the challenges of working with a remote group is technology failure.
-When technology fails (which it will from time to time), you can’t just run across the hall to your worker’s office.
+When technology fails (which it will from time to time), you can’t just run across the hall to a worker’s office.
 It often happens that remote workers have issues with electricity or Internet.
 Be prepared in advance for these situations.
-Communicate what you expect your workforce to do when technology fails.
+Communicate what you expect workers to do when technology fails.

-Set a schedule with each remote worker.
+Work out what times the remote worker will focus on your tasks.
 Ensure it works for both of you.
-By clearly communicating expectations of your schedule, you can always know when your worker is on performing their given task.
+By clearly communicating expectations of your schedule, you can always know when a worker is on performing their given task.
 You will know exactly when they are working and be able to reach them as needed during those times.

 Similar to all people regardless of setup, remote workers thrive off of clear and challenging goals.
-Goals motivate your remote group as much as they motivate an in-house group.
-Set goals together and check in often to hold your remote workers accountable for the goals that you agreed to.
+Goals motivate the remote group as much as they motivate an in-house group.
+Set goals together and check in often to hold remote workers accountable for the goals that you agreed to.